Louisg909/scientific_space/analysis/analysis_types.md

 # Science Space
 [ ] Clusterings
 [ ] Regional temporal changes in distribution
+[ ] Fourier analysis of an author's work over time
+[ ] Fourier analysis of a dicipline over time

 # Citation tree
 [ ] Work out citation weights and contribution vector (and test)